lauren-alexandra/concrete-strength-prediction/README.md

 # concrete-strength-prediction

-PGP-AIML at UT Austin feature engineering, model selection and tuning
+Analyzed the various features at hand and predict the concrete strength.
+Implemented the concepts of feature engineering and model tuning to increase the performance of the model.